GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

        }
     }

-If the upload of an image to Google Cloud is successful, save the reference to the media url in our domain class.
+If the upload of an image to Google Cloud is successful, save the reference to the media URL in your domain class.

-Add this method to the _BookGormService_ class
+Add this method to the `BookGormService` class:

 _grails-app/services/demo/BookGormService.groovy_